-Unsubscribe from th ing List

-To unsubscribe from th g list of In Touch, please fill in the form:

-Name: Phone No.:

-Email:

-Address:

-Finally, patience i Finally, patience is a fruit of the Spirit (Galatians 5).
-It is by walking closely with God that our holy patience will grow.
-God himself is a patient God.
-When we draw near to him, we have patience and hope in times of tribulation.
-We begin to see suffering through the eyes of the crucifying Jesus, and experience adversity in life very differently.
-The pandemic will one day pass!
-May God grant us faith, hope, and patience during this time so that we may we rise up stronger than before.
-Keep well and keep safe.
-God bless you all.
-Dean Matthias + Return the form by email to communications@stjohnscathedral.org.hk or by post to St John's Cathedral, 4-8 Garden Road, Central, Hong Kong The Dean's Message Dear Friends, Under normal circumstances, September is a busy month.
+Unsubscribe from the Mailing List To unsubscribe from the mailing list of In Touch, please fill in the form: Phone No.: Name: Email: Address: Return the form by email to communications@stjohnscathedral.org.hk or by post to St John's Cathedral, 4-8 Garden Road, Central, Hong Kong THE DEAN'S MESSAGE Dear Friends, Under normal circumstances, September is a busy month.
 Summer holidays would have just finished.
 Students would have recently returned to school, and working people would have resumed the busyness of life.
 At St John's, this is the month during which we usually commission the choirs, the servers, and the Sunday School, and prepare for the Michaelmas Fair that is scheduled for October.
 This year, it is different.
 None of these events can happen due to the COVID-19 pandemic.
 It has been eight months now, and yet the world is still ravaged by the virus.
 All our lives have been impacted, some tragically and more severely than others, and our patience is wearing thin.
 The scripture says 'Rejoice in hope, be patient in suffering, persevere in prayer' (Romans 12:12).
 It is easier to say than to do when the situation drags on and on!
 How do we learn to be more patient?
 One way to expand our patience is to believe that God is in control of all things.
-We must trust his providence and provision, even of all things.
 We must trust his providence and provision, even in times of difficulty.
-Instead of fighting the situation, grumbling about it and resisting it, like the Israelites did in the wilderness, we 聖經說:「在盼望中要喜樂;在患難中要忍耐;禱告要恆切。」 should embrace it.
-Ask God, 'What do you want me to learn from (羅馬書12:12)在情況持續惡化的時候,道理往往變得說易行 this?'
-When we ponder on this enough, we will gradually see there 難!我們如何學會變得更有耐心? are many silver linings to the dark clouds.
-A parishioner told me 相信上帝掌管萬有,是加強我們耐性的一種方法。即使在艱難時 that while she has been staying at home due to social distancing, 期,我們也必須相信祂的旨意和供應。與其抱怨和抵抗逆境,好 she has spent a lot more time praying and reading the Bible.
-Out 像以色列人在曠野那樣,不如選擇接受和積極面對。求問上帝: of that, she has experienced the love of God in a different way. 「袮要讓我從中學會甚麼?」深思過後,我們會逐漸看到烏雲邊 I have also seen many families become closer to each other as 的亮光。一位教友告訴我,由於要保持社交距離,她一直待在家 they are at home more than usual.
-Others have developed new 裡,且花了很多時間祈禱和閱讀聖經,從中她對上帝的愛有著不 interests, skills and hobbies because of the lockdown.
-In the midst 一樣的體驗。我又看到許多家庭關係變得更加親密,因為家人聚 of a trying time, God has blessed us in many ways. 在家裡的時間比以前更多。其他人由於要留在家中而發掘出新的 興趣、技能和愛好。在備受考驗的時候,上帝以許多方式祝福我 While we wait patiently for things to turn for the better, it is also 們。 While we wait patiently for things to turn for the better, it is also important to prevent ourselves from becoming restless.
+Instead of fighting the situation, grumbling about it and resisting it, like the Israelites did in the wilderness, we should embrace it.
+Ask God, 'What do you want me to learn from this?'
+When we ponder on this enough, we will gradually see there are many silver linings to the dark clouds.
+A parishioner told me that while she has been staying at home due to social distancing, she has spent a lot more time praying and reading the Bible.
+Out of that, she has experienced the love of God in a different way.
+I have also seen many families become closer to each other as they are at home more than usual.
+Others have developed new interests, skills and hobbies because of the lockdown.
+In the midst of a trying time, God has blessed us in many ways.
+While we wait patiently for things to turn for the better, it is also important to prevent ourselves from becoming restless.
 The more restless we are, the more impatient we will be.
 Instead, we should keep ourselves busy doing God's work, and searching for opportunities to serve others with love and care.
 By doing so, we occupy our minds and time with worthy causes.
+Finally, patience is a fruit of the Spirit (Galatians 5).
+It is by walking closely with God that our holy patience will grow.
+God himself is a patient God.
+When we draw near to him, we have patience and hope in times of tribulation.
+We begin to see suffering through the eyes of the crucifying Jesus, and experience adversity in life very differently.
+The pandemic will one day pass!
+May God grant us faith, hope, and patience during this time so that we may we rise up stronger than before.
+Keep well and keep safe.
+God bless you all.
+Dean Matthias +